Walter Pater: The Renaissance

+Reception and aftermath

 The Renaissance, which appeared to some to endorse amorality and "hedonism", provoked criticism from conservative quarters, including disapproval from Pater's former tutor at Queen's College, from the chaplain at Brasenose College and from the Bishop of Oxford.
-Margaret Oliphant, reviewing the book in Blackwood's Magazine, dismissed it as "rococo Epicureanism", while George Eliot condemned it as "quite poisonous in its false principles of criticism and false conceptions of life".
+Margaret Oliphant, reviewing the book in Blackwood's Magazine, dismissed it as "the very madness of fantastic modernism trying to foist its own refinements into the primitive mind and age" and "rococo from beginning to end,—in its new version of [...] the Epicureans’ gay despair".
+George Eliot condemned it as "quite poisonous in its false principles of criticism and false conceptions of life".

 In 1874 Pater was turned down at the last moment by his erstwhile mentor Benjamin Jowett, Master of Balliol, for a previously-promised proctorship.
 In the 1980s, letters emerged documenting a "romance" with a nineteen-year-old Balliol undergraduate, William Money Hardinge, who had attracted unfavorable attention as a result of his outspoken homosexuality and blasphemous verse, and who later became a novelist.
 Many of Pater's works focus on male beauty, friendship and love, either in a Platonic way or, obliquely, in a more physical way.
 Another undergraduate, W. H. Mallock, had passed the Pater-Hardinge letters to Jowett, who summoned Pater:

 "Pater's whole nature changed under the strain" (wrote A. C. Benson in his diary) "after the dreadful interview with Jowett.
 He became old, crushed, despairing – and this dreadful weight lasted for years; it was years before he realised that Jowett would not use them."

-In 1876 Mallock parodied Pater's message in a satirical novel The New Republic, depicting Pater as a typically effete English aesthete.
+In 1876 Mallock parodied Pater's message in a satirical novel The New Republic, depicting Pater as 'Mr Rose', a typically effete English aesthete.
 The satire appeared during the competition for the Oxford Professorship of Poetry and played a role in convincing Pater to remove himself from consideration.
 A few months later Pater published what may have been a subtle riposte: 'A Study of Dionysus' the outsider-god, persecuted for his new religion of ecstasy, who vanquishes the forces of reaction (The Fortnightly Review, Dec.
 1876).